syuntoku14/fusion2urdf/README.md

 <img src="https://github.com/syuntoku14/fusion2urdf/blob/images/cautions.PNG" alt="cautions" title="cautions" width="300" height="300">

-In the above image, base_link is gounded.
-Right click it and click "Unground".
+In the above image, base_link is grounded.
+Right-click it and click "Unground".

 Now you can run the script.
 Let's run the script.
-Choose the folder to save and wait a few second.
-You will see many "old_component" the components field but please ignore them.
+Choose the folder to save and wait for a few seconds.
+You will see many "old_components" in the components field, please ignore them.

 <img src="https://github.com/syuntoku14/fusion2urdf/blob/images/result.PNG" alt="results" title="results" width="250" height="300">

 You have successfully exported the urdf file.
-Also, you got stl files in "Desktop/test/mm_stl" repository.
+Also, you got `.stl` files in the "Desktop/test/mm_stl" repository.
 This will be required at the next step.
 The existing fusion CAD file is no more needed.
 You can delete it.

 The folder "Desktop/test" will be required in the next step.
 Move them into your ros environment.